LingConLab/DAG-APT/README.md

-This is repository for project "DAG<APT"
+This is repository for project "DAG<APT".
 Here are spreadsheet with sources and with concepts